bonsai-rx/docs/articles/reactive-scan.md

 ### Examples

-Use `Scan` to define an accumulation function using the encapsulated workflow.
+Use `Scan` to define a custom accumulation function using the encapsulated workflow.

 :::workflow
 ![Scan Example](../workflows/reactive-scan-example.bonsai)